womendotcodebe/guest-blogs/learn-to-code-variable-fonts.md

     font-variation-settings: 'wght' 300, 'wdth' 100;
     }
 ```

-[This](https://www.youtube.com/watch?v=9IFqv5uVP_c&t=2728s&ab_channel=EnvatoTuts%2B) free one-hour-long cours is going to walk you though the basic steps to set up and use variable fonts on your project.
+[This](https://www.youtube.com/watch?v=9IFqv5uVP_c&t=2728s&ab_channel=EnvatoTuts%2B) free one-hour-long cours is going to walk you though the basic steps of setting up and using variable fonts on your project.

 ### Browser and software support

 Developers of Edge, Chrome and Safari are part of the open type variable fonts projects, so it no surprise that Chrome and Edge have the best support.
 Safari has also good support provided that you have MacOS10.13 or higher.
 Firefox does not have full support yet.

-If you want to use variable fonts in websites’ mock-ups, you can design them in Photoshop or Illustrator.
-Photoshop can also be a preview tool for variable fonts.
+If you decide to use variable fonts in your next designs you can use Photoshop or Illustrator, or try the [samsa.js](https://www.figma.com/community/plugin/966184368629063440/Variable-Fonts) plugin on Figma.
+Photoshop can also be used as a preview tool for variable fonts.

 ## Where to find variable fonts

 [Axispraxis](https://www.axis-praxis.org) and [V-fonts](https://v-fonts.com/) are two great resources for discovering variable fonts.
-On both on them you can play around with sliders to see the fonts’ variations on the various axis - very satisfying.
-I highly recommend  the [Smashing Podcast episode](https://www.smashingmagazine.com/2019/12/smashing-podcast-episode-5/) on variable fonts with Jason Pamental, the ultimate web typography connoisseur, to delve deeper in the topic.
+On both sites you can play around with sliders to see the fonts’ variations on the various axes - very satisfying.
+[Google Fonts](https://fonts.google.com/variablefonts) also provides loads of variable fonts, without the fun sliders tho.
+To delve deeper in the topic highly recommend to listen to the [Smashing Podcast episode](https://www.smashingmagazine.com/2019/12/smashing-podcast-episode-5/) on variable fonts with Jason Pamental, the ultimate web typography connoisseur.
+And if you want to venture even further take a look at this valuable list of resources compiled by [A Variable Fonts Primer](https://variablefonts.io/variable-font-resources/)

 ### Conclusions